Pierre

 • Corniche Roads of the French Riviera

 The Corniche Roads of the French Riviera consist of three routes following the mountainous stretch from Nice to Menton.
-The Corniche offers dramatic coastal views which can be discovered by car through three scenic routes: the Grande Corniche, the Moyenne Corniche and the Corniche Inférieure.
+The Corniche offers dramatic coastal views, which you can discover by car through three scenic routes: the Grande Corniche, the Moyenne Corniche and the Corniche Inférieure.

 Driving the Corniche Road - Stock Photos from Valery Rokhin - Shutterstock